retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 .. image:: _static/step_matrix/step_matrix_sorting_0.svg

 Let's say we would like to change the order of the events in the resulted step_matrix.
-First, we can obtain list of event names from the last step_matrix output using congif:
+First, we can obtain list of event names from the last step_matrix output using retentioneering.config:

 .. code:: ipython3